adrianolszewski/model-based-testing-hypotheses/README.md

  ind=arm2 9.1781 1.7356 5.29   <0.0001
 ```

 And sometimes it does not work at all and then you cannot proceed with this model.
-Try OLS with ranked response `lm(rank(y) ~ predictor)` instead.
+Try OLS with signed-ranked response instead.
 Should work and be consistent with Mann-Whitney (-Wilcoxon).

 ----